documentcloud/documentcloud/app/views/help/searching.markdown

 This guide lists the different types of searches you can perform with DocumentCloud.
 You can click any of the linked examples to run the search and try it out.

-By default, a search looks for all of the words you enter within the full text of the document itself.
+By default, a search looks for all of the words you enter within the title and full text of the document itself.
 For example: [John Yoo detainee][].
-You can, however, ask DocumentCloud to search the contents of specific other fields.
+You can, however, ask DocumentCloud to search the contents of specific fields.

-When entering a fielded search, if the phrase you're searching for contains spaces, use quotation marks to surround the phrase.
-If there are no spaces, quotes aren't necessary.
+You can enclose your search terms in quotes of you want to search for a specific, multi-word phrase or name, or use "NOT" or "-" to exclude a term from your search.
+For example: [geithner -madoff][] and [geithner NOT madoff][] will both look for documents that mention "Geithner" and do not also mention "Madoff."

 Term                        | Description
 ----------------------------|---------------------